Back to all posts

 Smartscreen warning report

-1. It carefully inspects downloaded files, comparing them against an extensive list of reported malicious software sites and programs.
-If there's any match then a warning pops up which signals the user about the potential harm.
+1. It inspects downloaded files and compares them against an extensive list of reported malicious software sites and programs.
+If there's a match, a warning pops up that signals the user about the potential harm.

-2. Parallelly, it evaluates these files against a list of popular and frequently downloaded items.
-If a particular file hasn't made its mark on this list, the SmartScreen raises an alert which suggests the user to proceed with care.
+2. In parallel, it evaluates these files against a list of popular and frequently downloaded items.
+If a particular file hasn't made its mark on this list, SmartScreen raises an alert and asks the user to proceed with care.

 MOTW flag captured from a file downloaded from internet!

-This system is mostly reputation-based which means that well-known files with a positive track record are less likely to be flagged or restricted.
-Windows' reputation-based system, as mentioned, will generally trust files that are well-known and have previously been deemed safe.
-The potential loophole could arise in how this "reputation" is determined or manipulated.
+This system is mostly reputation-based, which means well-known files with a positive track record are less likely to be flagged or restricted.
+The potential loophole arises in how this reputation is determined or manipulated.

 Common Vectors Used by Threat Actors

-To fully appreciate the potential of the BYOR technique, it's essential to understand the current strategies threat actors employ to bypass systems like SmartScreen:
+To fully appreciate the potential of the BYOR technique, it helps to understand the current strategies threat actors employ to bypass systems like SmartScreen:

-• Signed Executables: Files like Exe, MSI, MSIX, APPX, or even 'click once' applications are often signed to help bypass security measures.
-However, many of these methods require an extra EV certificate to bypass SmartScreen, making it a restrictive path for numerous threat actors.
+• Signed Executables: Files like EXE, MSI, MSIX, APPX, or even ClickOnce applications are often signed to help bypass security measures.
+However, many of these methods require an extra EV certificate to bypass SmartScreen, making it a restrictive path for many threat actors.

 • Containerizing the Initial Infection: Some adversaries use containers such as zip, iso, vhdx, vhd, or 7z to wrap the payload, intending to bypass browser protection.
-But this method still faces challenges with MOTW/SmartScreen.
+This method still faces challenges with MOTW and SmartScreen.

-• ISO with Sideloading: Using ISO sideloading can effectively bypass SmartScreen checks and execute payloads.
-Yet, this method's popularity means it's more likely to be detected by EDR systems.
+• ISO with Sideloading: ISO sideloading can effectively bypass SmartScreen checks and execute payloads.
+Yet this method's popularity means it's more likely to be detected by EDR systems.

-• Inspecting the PlugX Technique: While testing ISO + Sideloading, issues have arisen, especially with the planned Windows security update intending to block loading of unsigned DLLs within signed EXEs.
-Now, with sideloading, if you run an executable that Microsoft's given the thumbs up, you can sneak in an unsigned DLL.
-Crafty, right?
-But will this trick hold up in the long haul?
-Who knows!
+• Inspecting the PlugX Technique: While testing ISO and sideloading, issues have arisen, especially with the planned Windows security update that intends to block the loading of unsigned DLLs within signed EXEs.
+With sideloading, if you run an executable Microsoft has approved, you can load an unsigned DLL alongside it.
+Whether this trick holds up in the long haul is an open question.

 This brings us to the core question:

-But here's where things get interesting.
-What if hypothetically, one could manipulate or make use of files already in Microsoft's "good list"?
-Could we then be able to trick SmartScreen and bypass the security checklist?
+Here is where things get interesting.
+What if, hypothetically, one could manipulate or make use of files already on Microsoft's "good list"?
+Could we then trick SmartScreen and bypass the security checklist?

-A prevalent myth exists that for an .exe, .dll, or even an .msi to gain Microsoft's stamp of approval, it needs to bear a EV signature.
-But our hands-on research paints a different picture.
-In our studies, we've encountered numerous executable files .exe, .msi etc. that successfully evaded SmartScreen's checks, despite lacking a valid digital signature.
+A prevalent myth says that for an .exe, .dll, or even an .msi to gain Microsoft's stamp of approval, it needs to bear an EV signature.
+Our hands-on research paints a different picture.
+We've encountered numerous executable files (.exe, .msi and others) that successfully evaded SmartScreen's checks despite lacking a valid digital signature.

-When software accumulates a substantial number of downloads, it steadily establishes a positive Smartscreen reputation.
-And this very reputation mechanism is what we're keen on exploring further with BYOR technique.
+When software accumulates a substantial number of downloads, it steadily establishes a positive SmartScreen reputation, and this very reputation mechanism is what we explore further with the BYOR technique.
+SmartScreen reputation also figures heavily in our EDR Part 2 series where we layer ClickOnce on top of evasive loaders.

 BYOR (Bring Your Own Reputation)

-Bring Your Own Reputation (BYOR) is old and lesser known bypass technique which is being conceptualized to exploit the inherent reputation-based system of defenses such as Microsoft's SmartScreen.
-The core philosophy behind BYOR stems from understanding that many modern protective measures notably SmartScreen, lean on the reputation of files to determine their safety.
+Bring Your Own Reputation (BYOR) is an old and lesser-known bypass technique conceptualized to exploit the inherent reputation-based system of defenses such as Microsoft's SmartScreen.
+The core philosophy behind BYOR comes from understanding that many modern protective measures, notably SmartScreen, lean on the reputation of files to determine their safety.

 1. Exploitation of Reputation Mechanism: At its heart, BYOR is about understanding and manipulating the reputation mechanism.

-2. Beyond Signatures: Unlike some other bypass methods which require files to have a digital signature, BYOR operates beyond this.
+2. Beyond Signatures: Unlike some bypass methods that require files to have a digital signature, BYOR operates beyond this.
 In the BYOR approach, files that lack a valid digital signature but have an established reputation can still bypass checks.

-Microsoft's Smartscreen is designed to swiftly verify whether a downloaded executable or a browsed site is recognized as safe or harmful.
-Our main aim is centered on optimizing our initial access delivery.
+Microsoft's SmartScreen is designed to swiftly verify whether a downloaded executable or a browsed site is recognized as safe or harmful.
+Our main aim is centered on optimizing initial access delivery.

-When Smartscreen scans a file before saving it to disk, it checks if the downloaded file is recognized as safe.
+When SmartScreen scans a file before saving it to disk, it checks whether the downloaded file is recognized as safe.
 If it's identified as a widely downloaded and safe file, it allows the download.
-However, if the file is unfamiliar or has been flagged as malicious, the user sees a stringent Smartscreen warning.
+However, if the file is unfamiliar or has been flagged as malicious, the user sees a stringent SmartScreen warning.

 With bypass techniques like CVE-2022-44698 emerging, threat actors consistently devise new methods.
 The term "Bring Your Own Reputation" (BYOR) defines a category of files (both signed and unsigned) that are whitelisted by SmartScreen and can be manipulated to evade security measures.